andrasq/node-quickq/Readme.md

 ### q.length

 The number of jobs in the queue that have not finished yet, ie jobs waiting to run or running.
+Do not alter this value.

 ### q.running

 The number of jobs currently being processed.
+Do not alter.

+### q.concurrency

+The currently configured concurrency.
+Setting this value lower will immediately lower the concurrency.
+Raising this value takes effect after a pause, else use `resume(concurrency)` instead.

 Related Work